Dash-OS/tcl-modules/README.md

 ### `callback` *command ?...args?*

-A favorite among many tclers, a simple way to setup a command that will resolve to the current namespace.
+A favorite among many tclers, a simple way to setup a callback command that will resolve to the current namespace.
 This is especially useful when scheduling callbacks from within TclOO Objects.

 <details><summary><b>Simple Example</b></summary><p>